The ECLAN Summer School on “The EU Area of Criminal Justice” takes place every year in Brussels

 SAVE THE DATE!
-The next edition will take place from 1 July to 5 July 2024.
+The next edition will take place from 30 June to 4 July 2025.

-The Summer School is specifically designed for practitioners, being lawyers, EU or national civil servants working in criminal matters, as well as researchers and students interested in the EU area of criminal justice.
+The Summer School is an annual event specifically designed for practitioners, being lawyers, EU or national civil servants working in criminal matters, as well as researchers and students interested in the EU area of criminal justice.

 When and Where